Using a Limited User Password

 -You cannot edit or delete donations after you have saved them (even the ones you just entered).

--You can add donations using the File à One Date Donations feature.
+-You can add donations using the File ⇒ One Date Batch Entry feature.
 On that screen, the name that is normally visible is removed, and donors with no envelope number are not displayed.
 Also on that screen, you cannot reset the date that you are doing entries for to any date prior to the current week's Sunday (as above).

--You cannot see or use anything on the Maintenance, Letters, or Receipt menus.
+-You cannot see or use anything on the Maintenance, Letters, Receipt, Database or Tools menus.

--On the Reports menu, you can only see and use Reports à Donation à One Date Details with Member/Envelope # (with names blanked out) and Reports à Donation à One Date Summary.
-Both of these reports are helpful for double-checking the day's entries.
+-On the Reports menu, you can only see and use Reports ⇒ One Date Donation, which has various options of what it includes.
+These reports are helpful for double-checking the day's entries.
 When each of these reports prompts for a date to report on, you cannot go back any further than the current week's Sunday (same restriction as for entry of Donations).
+You can also see the three Reports ⇒ Category reports.

 That is the basic functionality for Limited Users.
 Obviously, it is quite limited.
-However, there are several options on the Maintenance à Main Window Options dialog, that allow you (the unlimited user) to progressively increase the capabilities of Limited Users.
+However, there are several options on the Limited Users tab of the Maintenance ⇒ Main Window Options dialog, that allow you (the unlimited user) to progressively increase the capabilities of Limited Users.
 Since Limited Users cannot even see the Maintenance menu, obviously they cannot change these options themselves.
 You can only select the three radio button options (about creating new donors) if you selected the checkbox option (about seeing donors who don't have a member/envelope #).

 -On the Donor List, all donors are shown.
 For donors with envelope numbers, the envelope number is displayed.
 For donors without envelope numbers, the name is displayed.
 The order is first all those with envelope numbers, in numerical order, followed by those without envelope numbers, in alphabetical order by name.